Entropicsky/CombatLogSDK/README.md

 ### Visualization

-The SDK provides visualization tools to create charts from performance metrics:
+The SDK provides a rich set of visualization tools to create charts and visual insights from game data:

 ```python
 from src.parser import CombatLogParser